astronomer/snowpatrol/README.md

 - A [Slack app](https://api.slack.com/apps/) in the channel to be notified with an `xoxb-` oauth token with `chat:write` permissions.
 - Docker Desktop or similar Docker services for local development.
-- An external Postgres Database to use the Anomaly Exploration Plugin

 #### Snowflake Permissions